vxiaozhi/gogs/README.md

 ## ⚖️ License

 This project is under the MIT License.
-See the [LICENSE](https://github.com/gogs/gogs/blob/main/LICENSE) file for the full license text.
+See the [LICENSE](https://github.com/gogs/gogs/blob/main/LICENSE) file for the full license text...